mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Java - Installing a Web Crawler based on Solr and Nutch.md

 	  </description>
 	</property>

-Add fields to be indexed to the Solr schema.
+Add fields to be indexed to the Solr schema:

     sudo nano /opt/solr/example/solr/conf/schema.xml